dotnet-websharper/core/docs/Json.md

 # JSON API

-WebSharper provides a convenient and readable JSON serialization format for F# values.
+WebSharper provides a convenient and readable JSON serialization format for F# values as well as C# classes.
 The structure of the JSON is inferred from the type, and can be customized using attributes.
 This format is usable both from the server and the client side.

 ## Using JSON on the server